-It’s the elitism.
-There’s this culture (cultivated by engineers) that worships engineers and shuns everyone else for not ‘being technical.’
+It's the elitism.
+There's this culture (cultivated by engineers) that worships engineers and shuns everyone else for not 'being technical.'
 This culture is backwards and counterproductive.
-It presupposes that engineering is the only thing that matters, and that everything else must defer to it.
+It presupposes that engineering is the only thing that matters, the only discipline with smart people, and that therefore everything else must defer to it.

 There's a reasonable origin for this line of thinking.
 Back in the dot com days, business majors were raising 50 million to make online wedding invitations and going public because they had a homepage.
 MBAs were looking for some engineers to "code up this idea quick," as if the tech part of a tech company was just this checkbox that needed filling.
 As if engineers were these interchangeable cogs in the machine of a startup.
 Of course, those tech companies imploded and for most of them, technology wasn't the primary cause.
 But even really great business ideas often failed for lack of technical expertise.
 It turns out people who don't know how to create software are also terrible at recognizing how important (and hard) it is.

 But the reverse is also true.
 And that's how far the pendulum has swung in the other direction.
 There are lots of engineers proudly proclaiming that everything that isn't engineering is just some checkbox department filled with warm bodies who weren't good enough to be programmers.
 As those in the know have known for a long time, it turns out things like business development and "having customers" is pretty important too.
 It turns out people who don't specialize in a non-technical role are also terrible at realizing how hard and important it is.